IIIF/training/advanced_iiif/modules/zooniverse/README.md

 ![Add answer](img/add_task_answer.png)

-Now you have to configure the Subject Set to ensure the images are shown and also turn on pan and zoom functionality which is optional but helpful for larger images.
+Now you have to associate the Subject Set to ensure the images are shown and also turn on pan and zoom functionality which is optional but helpful for larger images.

 ![Configure workflow](img/configure_workflow.png)